Actor Ezra Miller arrested again on Hawaii's Big Island

 Miller is also scheduled to be arraigned Tuesday in a separate traffic case.
 Police were called to a dispute in downtown Hilo last month where Miller was uncooperative, refused to leave the area and obstructed a sidewalk, Quiocho said.

-Miller’s attorney didn’t immediately return a message seeking comment on the latest arrest.
+Miller’s Hawaii attorney didn’t immediately return a message seeking comment on the latest arrest.
+Another lawyer and a Miller representative also didn’t immediately respond to messages requesting comment.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the injured woman refused treatment for a cut.